Controlling Font Sharpness and Anti-Aliasing

 Choosing the Right Sharpness

-Section titled “Choosing the Right Sharpness”- For a smooth, professional look: Use a low sharpness value (e.g., 0-25%).
-This works best for larger text where smooth curves are important.
+Section titled “Choosing the Right Sharpness”- Smooth, professional look: Low values (0-25%) work best for larger text where smooth curves matter.

-- For a balanced approach: Mid-range values offer a compromise, retaining some edge definition while avoiding heavy pixelation.
+- Balanced approach: Mid-range values retain edge definition without heavy pixelation.

 Important Notes

-Section titled “Important Notes”- This setting is only available when a font file is loaded into the application.
+Section titled “Important Notes”- Only available when a font file is loaded.

-- Higher sharpness values generally result in smaller texture file sizes because there are fewer semi-transparent pixels to store.
+- Higher sharpness produces smaller texture files (fewer semi-transparent pixels to store).

-- Lower sharpness values can improve readability for complex characters at large scales.
+- Lower sharpness improves readability for complex characters at large scales.